MingFei2001/pycputest/README.md

 ## Usage
 To use PycpuTest:
-1. Execute the script using python main.py.
+1. Execute the script using `python test.py`.
 2. Monitor the CPU utilization and system resources during execution.
 3. Good luck 🤞!!